-Provide a high-level of emergency medical care, fire protection, police protection, emergency management and an all hazards response to all residents and visitors of the County, including a comprehensive evacuation plan with adequate evacuation shelters.
+Provide a high-level of emergency medical care, fire protection, police protection, emergency management and an all hazards response to all residents and visitors of the County.

 Policy HC10.1: Ensure appropriate levels of staffing and resources arrive within accepted response times to all calls for service.
 Seek all feasible means of increasing efficiency while addressing budget limitations.